techbloggeranand/spring-boot-rest-api-secure-oracle/README.md

 - spring boot application demonstrating simple rest endpoint to persist data in Oracle DB using JPA
 - The API is secured by basic authentication implemented using spring security.
 - Credentials are read from `application.properties`.
+- The SQL to create the employee table in database is there in `schema.sql` under `src/resources' folder.
 - Given below are few cURL commands that can be used to test the api.

 ###### 1. Wrong username